November 2011 Newsletter

 I could resist no more!

-Having used mobile phones for over 15 years, it has taken me until now to finally give in to Apple and take the plunge with the iPhone 4s…what made me switch from HTC and Android?
-Was it worth it?
+Having used mobile phones for over 15 years, it has taken me until now to finally give in to Apple and take the plunge with the iPhone 4s.
+What made me switch from HTC and Android?

 Super Slow Motion Footage Effects

 I have always been fascinated by slow motion footage as it enables me to study things in greater detail.
 I first encountered super slow motion when I bought my Sony HDR SR1 back in 2006.
 It allowed me to shoot footage at 240 frames per second (for a few seconds only) and then play back in super slo-mo.

 However, the quality of footage was pretty poor and you needed a lot of light for it to work.